rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

            order = 1, history = c(2000, 1), filename = out))
 ```

 The bfastSpatial algorithm detects deforestation in near-real time, meaning that there is a delay in detecting the deforestation.
 This delay is entirely dependent of the data itself, as for a structural break to be declared, the MOSUM needs to exceed a 95% confidence interval of the calculated residuals in the history period.
-Therefore, in order to capture deforestation events that occured at the end of the monitoring period, some extra scenes after this point should also be included.
+Therefore, in order to capture deforestation events that occurred at the end of the monitoring period, some extra scenes after this point should also be included.

 #### (ii) Sequential monitoring approach

 The sequential monitoring approach was developed by DeVries et al. (2015b) specifically for cases where the monitoring period is longer, taking into account that the measure of change magnitude could be affected by an increased number of observations before and after a change event.

 This approach limits the monitoring period to one year, and applies the analysis in an iterative way, using sequentially defined monitoring periods.
-It is advisable to use this method if the monitoring period excedees 5 years.
+It is advisable to use this method if the monitoring period exceeds 5 years.

 ```{r, eval=FALSE}
 parLapply(ndmiStack,start:end,